alfakih7/nova-cli-agent/README.md

 # Nova CLI-Agent (powered by SambaNova)

 Nova CLI-Agent: Your lightweight, open-source AI coding companion, powered by SambaNova.
-A nimble alternative for code generation, analysis, bug prediction, and learning, right in your terminal.
+A nimble alternative of(codex-cli and claude code) for code generation, analysis, bug prediction, and learning, right in your terminal.

 ## Features